aucloud/aucloud.github.io/docs/Platform_Overview/Security/index.md

 AUCloud’s CRISP ensures all our users benefit from increased security across the whole community.

 ## Essential 8

 AUCloud has implemented the Essential Eight Strategies to Mitigate Cyber Intrusions.
 Additional ACSC advice and strategies to mitigate cyber security incidents are implemented using a risk-based approach to the AUCloud security program.

 ## SOC

 AUCloud infrastructure and supporting services are monitored by a 24/7 Security Operation Centre (SOC).
 The SOC provides proactive cyber threat monitoring of AUCloud’s internal networks as well as the perimeter protection of all AUCloud customers.

 The Security Operations Centre:

 - monitors, logs and analyses all cyber traffic on a continuous basis
 - provides near real-time cyber monitoring, triage, analysis and incident response
 - enables cyber threat intelligence at scale
+- conducts vulnerability scanning to ensure an enhanced cybersecurity posture